core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 # Document Updates # {#sec-document-updates}
 {:removeinrfc}

+## Version -16 to -17 ## {#sec-16-17}

+* Clarifications in Section 1.0 and 1.3:

+  - This is a Standards Track document that replaces and obsoletes the Experimental specification RFC 7390.

+  - Highlighted advancement from RFC 7390.

+* Explicit mentioning of the implications of the Any Source Multicast (ASM) mode of IP multicast operation.

 ## Version -15 to -16 ## {#sec-15-16}

 * Updated group relationship model: multiple CoAP groups can be associated with the same application group.